 We present you the first look at the Diageo Special Releases 2023.
-Unconfirmed information for now, but in the past years these rumours have proven to be reliable.
+This post has now been updated to reflect the final details.

 The Special Releases series is continuing its path, focused on natural cask strength whisky from unusual parcels or casks.
 There’s tequila añejo, Chardonnay de Bourgogne, Kanosuke and Pinot Noir casks for instance.
 While most whisky lovers see this as a decline, making the series less special, it’s just a change of concept (and making place for the Prima & Ultima releases).